project-dark-sky/SpaceShip-Assig4-Part1/README.md

 ## Implemented

-- 1- the space ship has 3 hits till it gets destroyed
+- 1- the space ship has 3 hits till it gets destroyed (3 hearts at start of the game)
 - 2- The player cannot shoot lasers non-stop, there is a trigger delay